Bethel Park High School: 1940s

-The 1940s saw an end to the Depression and the beginning of World War II.
-Like other schools, many young Bethel High School male students were active in the war.
-Female students did their part for the war effort by participating in organizations such as the Girl Reserves to knit mittens and socks for the soldiers.
-Because of war conditions, several interscholastic sports were cancelled.
-After the war, school life got back to normal, with music and dancing in the cafeteria during lunchtime for those who stayed.
+The 1940s ended the Depression and the beginning of World War II.
+Many young Bethel High School male students participated in the war like other schools.
+Female students did their part in the war effort by participating in organizations such as the Girl Reserves to knit mittens and socks for the soldiers.
+Because of war conditions, several interscholastic sports were canceled.
+After the war, school life returned to normal, with music and dancing in the cafeteria during lunchtime for those who stayed.

-Dancing was an important part of school social life in the 1940s, with Student Council holding weekly dances in addition to the Prom and May Dance, which were held in the gymnasium.
+Dancing was an important part of school social life in the 1940s, with the Student Council holding weekly dances in addition to the Prom and May Dance, which were held in the gymnasium.

-The curriculum expanded to include classes such as Shorthand, Wood Shop, Art, Physical Education, Spanish and Penmanship.
+The curriculum expanded to include classes such as Shorthand, Wood Shop, Art, Physical Education, Spanish, and Penmanship.

 Student clubs of the 1940s included the 8x Owls and Miracle Book Club.
 Sports grew to include Boys Golf.

 1950s

 As Bethel moved into the 1950s, the high school began to grow.
-A new gymnasium with a divider enabled boys and girls gym classes to be held simultaneously.
-The addition of bleachers meant that students could attend sporting events and cheer for their teams from the stands.
+A new gymnasium with a divider enabled boys' and girls' gym classes to be held simultaneously.
+Adding bleachers meant students could attend sporting events and cheer for their teams from the stands.

-Student organizations included the Canteen Committee, Sub Deb Club, Technician's Club, Radio Club, Forensics League and the Future Teachers of America.
+Student organizations included the Canteen Committee, Sub Deb Club, Technician's Club, Radio Club, Forensics League, and the Future Teachers of America.
 Rifle was added as a sport.

-One of Bethel's great traditions was born in the 1950s—the Powder Puff Football Game, that pits senior girls against their junior counterparts for a friendly game of flag football.
-This event, now more than 50 years old, “kicks off” the annual Homecoming Week festivities.
+One of Bethel's great traditions was born in the 1950s—the Powder Puff Football Game, which pits senior girls against their junior counterparts for a friendly flag football game.
+This event, now more than 50 years old, "kicks off" the annual Homecoming Week festivities.

-In the 1950s T.M.
-Buck, Bethel High School's Supervising Principal and the first Superintendent of the school district, wrote this in the Bethlan student handbook: “High school provides the place and opportunity, but only your desire and will to work can make these good things result in qualities of scholarship, leadership and character for the individual; and only these will result in the kind of school we want.
+In the 1950s, T.M.
+Buck, Bethel High School's Supervising Principal and the first Superintendent of the school district wrote this in the Bethlan student handbook: "High school provides the place and opportunity, but only your desire and will to work can make these good things result in qualities of scholarship, leadership and character for the individual; and only these will result in the kind of school we want.
 Good citizenship is the first step, and every one of you can take it.
-If each teacher and pupil ‘gives’ to the school, there will be plenty for all to ‘take.’”
+If each teacher and pupil 'gives' to the school, there will be plenty for all to 'take.'"

 1960s

-As Bethel rocked and rolled into the 1960s, the average student changed considerably.
-Events such as the assassination of President John F. Kennedy and the onset of the Vietnam War prompted students to break away from conformity.
+The average student changed considerably as Bethel rocked and rolled into the 1960s.
+Events such as the assassination of John F. Kennedy and the onset of the Vietnam War prompted students to break away from conformity.

 However, while fashion and attitude were changing dramatically, school spirit remained.
 School clubs that were formed in the 1960s included Future Nurses of America, Leathercraft Club, Photography Club, Future Business Leaders of America, Mechanics Club, Electronics Club and Vernissage.

 Boys Swimming and Cross Country, as well as Girls Gymnastics, were new sports of the 1960s.
-In 1967 the Bethettes retired their batons in favor of the now-famous pom-poms, but the uniforms have remained basically the same over the years.
+In 1967, the Bethettes retired their batons to favor the now-famous pom-poms, but the uniforms have remained the same.